search icon

 Discover why amending your Rhode Island Articles of Organization or Articles of Incorporation is essential for compliance and adaptability.
 Explore our guide below for expert insights.

-Excellent 4.8 out of 5 stars 18,043 reviews
+Excellent 4.8 out of 5 stars 18,828 reviews

-Every now and then you’re going to have to amend the documents you filed when you started your Rhode Island limited liability company or corporation.
+Every now and then, you’re going to have to amend the documents you filed when you started your Rhode Island limited liability company or corporation.
 Whether you have a hot dog stand, fishing charter, or an oyster bar overlooking Narragansett Bay, you have to remain in compliance with Rhode Island’s business laws and regulations.
-That means you’ll need to know how to amend Rhode Island Articles of Organization if you run an LLC or your Articles of Amendment if you run a corporation.
+That means you’ll need to know how to amend Rhode Island Articles of Organization if you run an LLC or your Articles of Incorporation if you run a corporation.

 Amending a Rhode Island LLC Articles of Organization

 If you need to make changes to a Rhode Island corporation, we’ll show you how in this section.
-But if you need to make changes to a Rhode Island corporation, keep scrolling to the section titled, “Amending a Rhode Island Corporation Articles of Incorporation.”
+But if you need to make changes to a Rhode Island corporation, keep scrolling to the section titled “Amending a Rhode Island Corporation Articles of Incorporation.”

 Step 1: Determine if you need to amend your Articles of Organization

-A document called the Articles of Organization is the formal document that starts your LLC.
+A document called the Articles of Organization is the formal paperwork that starts your LLC.
 You don’t have an LLC until you file with the Rhode Island Department of State.
 You can run a business as a sole proprietorship or partnership without filing Articles of Organization, but you can’t start an LLC without them.

 The Articles of Organization for your LLC tell the Department of State and the public about your LLC.
 Rhode Island’s Limited Liability Company Act spells out the information you need to include in your Articles of Organization.
 Additionally, the Department of State published a form you can use to set forth your Articles of Organization.
 The form tells you everything you need to know about filing your Articles of Organization.